Skip to main content

 So the smart move is to request a sidebar, approach when directed, and instruct the Court that you plan to exercise the right to decide the law and the facts as justice dictates.
 But what if a judge asks: “You’ll follow the law as I instruct it, right?”
 What if you feel intimidated?

-Well, you are merely informing the Court that you cannot take an oath to surrender a right as you know it.
+You are merely informing the Court that you cannot take an oath to surrender a right as you know it.

-The bottom line is that all free men and women remain the right to decide the law and the facts in personal injury and criminal matters.
+The bottom line is that all free men and women have the right to decide the law and the facts in personal injury and criminal matters.
 Our public servants are no more intelligent than any of us.
 Many of them are too bright for their excellence.

 You, the citizen, are the last line in defense of freedom.
 Use our online website contact form or telephone us today for a free consultation about any personal injury claim or procedural issue you face, including jury nullification laws, risks, and liberties.